Sifchain/sifnode/docs/peggy/docs/Scenarios/cosmosImport.md

 Precondition: assets have been moved to EVM chain from Sifchain with a `lock` scenario.

 1. User initiates the scenario by approving bridgebank on the BridgeToken contract by calling `approve()` with the bridgebank address for the balance they want to burn.
 This authorizes the bridgebank to burn their tokens.
-2. User will call the `burn()` function on the [BridgeBank](SmartContracts#BridgeBank) smart contract, they will send the following paramaters for the burn:
+2. User will call the `burn()` function on the [BridgeBank](SmartContracts#BridgeBank) smart contract, they will send the following parameters for the burn:
    - `recipient`: byte representation of the sifchain address funds will be released to
    - `token`: address of the bridge token contract being burned
    - `amount`: uint256 value being burned by the bridgebank
-3. Bridgebank will verify the user has enough funds for the requested burn, verify that the token being burned is in the `cosmosTokenWhiteList` and then burn the funds from the users account.
+3. Bridgebank will verify the user has enough funds for the requested burn, verify that the token being burned is in the `cosmosTokenWhiteList`, and then burn the funds from the user's account.
 4. Bridgebank will call the OFAC blocklist and verify that the user is not prohibited by OFAC from doing business.
-5. OFAC will return a boolean stating if the user is banned, if the user is prohibited the [BridgeBank](SmartContracts#BridgeBank) will revert the transaction.
-Otherwise it continues.
+5. OFAC will return a boolean stating if the user is banned; if the user is prohibited, the [BridgeBank](SmartContracts#BridgeBank) will revert the transaction.
+Otherwise, it continues.
-6. The ERC20 contract will transfer the balances out of the users account and credit it for the bridgebank.
+6. The ERC20 contract will transfer the balances out of the user's account and credit it with the bridgebank.
-7. The BridgeToken contract will transfer the balances out of the users account and mark it destroyed.
+7. The BridgeToken contract will transfer the balances out of the user's account and mark it destroyed.
 8. The witnesses and relayers are functionally identical on Cosmos imports from EVM.
-Since the witness is statless it will wake up every minute and query its last sequence number from the EthBridgeModule.
-It will call the GetEthereumLockBurnSequence method with the following paramaters:
+Since the witness is stateless, it will wake up every minute and query its last sequence number from the EthBridgeModule.
+It will call the GetEthereumLockBurnSequence method with the following parameters:
    - `networkDescriptor`: An enum representing the network the witness is connected to.
    - `valAccount`: An address for the witness on sifchain
-9. The EthBridgeModule will lookup and return to the witness the last sequence number that witness processed and if it has no history will return `0` as the current sequence number.
+9. The EthBridgeModule will look up and return to the witness the last sequence number that the witness processed, and if it has no history, will return `0` as the current sequence number.
-10. The relayer, being identical in Cosmos Imports from EVM mode will likewise wakeup every minute and query its last sequence number from the EthBridgeModule.
-It will call the `GetEthereumLockBurnSequence` method with the following paramaters:
+10. The relayer, being identical in Cosmos Imports from EVM mode, will likewise wake up every minute and query its last sequence number from the EthBridgeModule.
+It will call the `GetEthereumLockBurnSequence` method with the following parameters:
     - `networkDescriptor`: An enum representing the network the relayer is connected to.
     - `valAccount`: An address for the relayer on sifchain
-11. The EthBridgeModule will lookup and return to the relayer the last sequence number that relayer processed and if it has no history will return `0` as the current sequence number.
+11. The EthBridgeModule will lookup and return to the relayer the last sequence number that the relayer processed, and if it has no history, will return `0` as the current sequence number.
 12. Upon completion of the `burn()` function the [BridgeBank](SmartContracts#BridgeBank) will emit a [LogBurn](Events#LogBurn) event on EVM network with the following data:
     - `_from`: Ethereum address that initiated the burn
     - `_to`: the sifchain address that the imported assets should be credited to (UTF-8 encoded string)
     - `_token`: the bridge token's contract address
     - `_value`: the quantity of asset being burned (a uint256 representing the smallest unit of the base value)
     - `_nonce`: the current transaction sequence number which is indexed as a topic (\_nonce) (this value increments automatically for each `burn`)
-    - `_decimals`: the decimals of the bridge token which defaults to 6 if not found
+    - `_decimals`: the decimals of the bridge token, which defaults to 6 if not found
     - `_networkDescriptor`: the network descriptor for the chain this asset is on
     - `_denom`: The cosmos denom of the IBC Asset or `rowan` for rowan.
 13. Upon seeing the LogBurn event, [witnesses](Components#witness) will: